 It has a standard cooler design featuring three fans with a standard PCB height.
 Compared to other vendors, it offers the best cooling performance, second only to the Sapphire Nitro+ (which is a bit more expensive).
 They use thin thermals pads for better conduction too.

 The card is well built and has a strong metal backplate to support it.
 It’s not too heavy so the card likely won’t sag in your case.
-Gigabyte also supports the right to repair, and users can replace the fans without voiding the warranty.
+Gigabyte also supports the right to repair, and users can replace the fans with aftermarket fans and reapply better thermal pastes without voiding the warranty.
 Performance is also on par across the board.
-As we said before, this is the all-round best 5700 XT.
+As we said before, this is the best overall 5700 XT.

-For the second spot on our list, we decided to go with the one that has the best cooling.
+For the second spot on our list, we decided to go with the one that is the best cooling RX 5700 XT.
 To be honest, this is a tough one, as cooling is what most users care about the most.
 It’s not just about keeping the card cool.
 Keeping the acoustic performance ideal is also important.

 After a lot of thinking, we decided to go with the Sapphire Nitro+ RX 5700 XT.
-Not only does it have the best cooling performance, comparatively, but it also has no coil whine and good acoustic performance.
+Not only it has the best thermally efficient cooling performance, comparatively, but it also has no coil whine and good acoustic performance.
 The card performs great straight out of the box.
 No need for an aggressive fan curve here, the stock curve is plenty to keep the card running under ideal temperatures.

 Considering how hard it is easy to keep that GDDR6 memory running cool, Sapphire deserves some credit here.
 Design-wise Sapphire decided to stick with their traditional look.
 The silver backplate has been updated a bit to accommodate an RGB logo.